 Turnip, tomato, cauliflower, green chillies, bitter gourd, knol-khol, radish leaves, Brussels-sprouts, amaranth, parsley

 pumpkin, beetroot, fenugreek, amaranth, tomato, turnip leaves, onion, coriander

 potato, sweet potato, bitter gourd, carpet legume, radish

 amaranth, mint, bitter gourd, Indian spinach, spinach, fenugreek

 Right Harvesting Time

-Yield your crops once they attain their suitable size and color.
-However, few vegetables can be plucked before their peak time.
-Since they are consumable at any stage.
+Yield your crops once they attain a suitable size and colour.
+However, few vegetables can be plucked before their peak time since they are consumable at any stage.
 For instance onion bulbs, pumpkin, colocasia etc.